lantunes/netomaton/README.md

 > Stephen Wolfram's book _A New Kind of Science_, which is primarily concerned with cellular automata, briefly discusses network automata, and suggests (without positive evidence) that the universe might at the very lowest level be a network automaton.

-A Network Automaton is a discrete dynamical system comprised of a collection of nodes (the computational units) causally connected to eachother, as specified by a network-defining adjacency matrix.
+A Network Automaton is a discrete dynamical system comprised of a collection of nodes (the computational units) causally connected to each other, as specified by a network-defining adjacency matrix.
 The nodes adopt states at each timestep of the network's evolution, as prescribed by an activity function, *f*.
 Moreover, the network's topology can also change over time, as